wren-lang/wren/doc/site/syntax.markdown

 reserves.
 Here's what Wren has:

 <pre class="snippet">
-as break class construct else false for foreign if import in is null return static super this true var while
+as break class construct continue else false for foreign if import in is null return static super this true var while
 </pre>